Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Day 3: Rapperswil - Einsiedeln - Zug

 Leave Rapperswil in the morning and head to Einsiedeln.
-This town is mainly famous for its impressive Abbey and marks another important landmark on the Camino de Santiago trail.
-Every year, it is visited by nearly one million pilgrims on their way to other pilgrimage destinations across Europe.
+This town is famous for its impressive abbey and is another important milestone on the Camino de Santiago.
+Every year, it's visited by almost a million pilgrims on their way to various other pilgrimage sites across Europe.

-In case you’re looking for an alternative to visiting the Abbey or the cheese dairy in Einsiedeln, head to Glarus instead.
-This town is surrounded by mountains and therefore packed with hiking opportunities.
+If you're looking for an alternative to visiting the abbey or the cheese dairy in Einsiedeln, consider heading to Glarus.
+This town, surrounded by mountains, offers plenty of hiking opportunities.

 Another alternative to Einsiedeln is the Walensee region.
-Lake Walensee is a stunning lake and, depending on the weather and the light reflection, it can remind you of a Scottish loch.
+The Walensee is a beautiful lake that can resemble a Scottish loch depending on the weather and light reflections.

-Once you’re ready, move on to Zug.
-This is the second hidden gem on this itinerary.
-You’ll need to change trains twice to get there, but the whole journey only takes around an hour and the changing process is very straight-forward.
+Once you’re ready, continue on to Zug.
+This is the second hidden gem on this route.
+To get there, you’ll need to change trains twice.
+The entire journey takes about an hour, and the connections are well coordinated.

-Zug is a neat little town on the shores of Lake Zug.
-It comes with enough cafés, lake views and alleyways to keep you busy for an afternoon.
+Zug is a charming little town by the shores of Lake Zug.
+Here, you'll find plenty of cafés, stunning views of the lake, and hidden alleys to keep you entertained for an afternoon.

 Kloster EinsiedelnKloster mit Platz in Einsiedeln (Foto: MySwitzerland)